Non-local quantum field theory from doubly special relativity: Klein-Gordon equation.

-\paragraph{Klein-Gordon equation. } Applying the variational principle over the action~\eqref{eq:KG_action} yields the equation of motion (e.o.m.):
+Applying the variational principle over the action~\eqref{eq:KG_action} yields the equation of motion (e.o.m.):

-The only way in which the aforementioned dispersion relation $C(p)-m^2=0$ holds here is by imposing $\ell^\mu(-i\partial_x)=-\ell^\mu(i\partial_x)$.
-From Eq.~\eqref{eq:f_cov} it is easy to see that $f^\mu(-p)=-f^\mu(p)$, so $e^\mu{}_\nu(-p)=e^\mu{}_\nu(p)$ must be fulfilled.
-It means that the momentum space tetrad must depend only on quadratic terms on $p$, so the composition law cannot depend on a fixed timelike vector, given the relationship of Eq.~\eqref{eq:tetrad2}\footnote{The first order term involving the high-energy scale in the composition law of any basis of $\kappa$-Poincaré, which depends on a fixed vector $n^\mu$, is of the form $p\cdot n =p_\mu n^\mu$.
+{The aforementioned dispersion relation $C(p)-m^2=0$ is satisfied only if we impose $\ell^\mu(-i\partial_x)=-\ell^\mu(i\partial_x)$}.
+From Eq.~\eqref{eq:f_cov} it is easy to see that $f^\mu(-p)=-f^\mu(p)$, so $e^\mu{}_\nu(-p)=e^\mu{}_\nu(p)$ must hold.
+It means that the momentum space tetrad must depend only on quadratic terms on $p$. {Hence, the composition law cannot depend on a fixed timelike vector, due to the relation in Eq.~\eqref{eq:tetrad2}.
+Consequently, $\kappa$-Poincaré kinematics are not allowed}\footnote{The first order term involving the high-energy scale in the composition law of any basis of $\kappa$-Poincaré, which depends on a fixed vector $n^\mu$, is of the form $p\cdot n =p_\mu n^\mu$.
 Consequently, the associated tetrad depends linearly on $p_\mu n^\mu$, where $n^\mu$ is usually chosen as a timelike vector in order to preserve isotropy in the model.
-Since the tetrad in our approach must satisfied $e^\mu{}_\nu(-p)=e^\mu{}_\nu(p)$, it could depend on $(p\cdot n)^2$, but not in linear terms as the ones appearing in $\kappa$-Poincaré.}.
-This makes $\kappa$-Poincaré kinematics not allowed in our scheme, leaving only space for Snyder models.
-The underlying implication is that we can replace $\ell^\mu(-i\partial_x) \to - i\partial^\mu \Omega(-\Box)$ in the previous equations, being $\Box=\partial^\mu\partial_\mu$ and $\Omega$ a function depending on the momentum space tetrad as well as on the deformed dispersion relation.
+Since the tetrad in our approach must {satisfy} $e^\mu{}_\nu(-p)=e^\mu{}_\nu(p)$, it could depend on $(p\cdot n)^2$, but not in linear terms as the ones appearing in $\kappa$-Poincaré.} in our scheme, leaving only space for Snyder models. {This implies that we can replace $\ell^\mu(-i\partial_x) \to - i\partial^\mu \Omega(-\Box)$ in the previous equations \eqref{eq:KG_action} and \eqref{eq20bis},} being $\Box=\partial^\mu\partial_\mu$, and $\Omega$ a function depending on the momentum space tetrad, as well as on the deformed dispersion relation.
 Consequently, our construction relays basically on the replacement $\partial^\mu \to \tilde \partial^\mu = \partial^\mu\Omega(-\Box)$ in the standard relativistic QFT.
-Thus, the Klein--Gordon action for real fields in our scheme is The energy-momentum tensor can be obtained following ~\cite{Birrell:1982ix} and takes the form
+Thus, the Klein--Gordon action for real fields in our scheme is